Nextiva / Blog / VoIP

 “Press 1 for Sales,” “Press 2 for Support” — this is an interactive voice response (IVR) system in action.

-For businesses, IVR is more than just an automated voice.
-It’s one of the first touchpoints when customers call you up and makes for a powerful tool that drives and improves customer service experiences.
+For businesses, IVR is more than just an automated system: It’s one of the first touchpoints when customers reach out to you.
+This makes it a powerful tool that drives and improves customer service experiences.

-73% of customers have an average first impression with IVR and 63% expect a personalized IVR experience.
-To offer a better customer experience, you need to better understand how these automated technologies work and create user-friendly IVR flows that keep customers engaged.
+But to offer a better customer experience, you need to understand how these automated technologies work so you can create user-friendly IVR flows that keep customers engaged.

 We’ll dissect what exactly an IVR is, how it works, key benefits, and share some best practices to create an optimized interactive voice response system.